TestCentricity/ruby_coding_style_guide/README.md

            when 1940..1950 then 'Bebop'
            else 'Jazz'
            end

+   result = if some_cond
+              calc_something
+            else
+              calc_something_else
+            end

+    # good (and a bit more width efficient)
+    kind =
+      case year
+      when 1850..1889 then 'Blues'
+      when 1890..1909 then 'Ragtime'
+      when 1910..1929 then 'New Orleans Jazz'
+      when 1930..1939 then 'Swing'
+      when 1940..1950 then 'Bebop'
+      else 'Jazz'
+      end

+    result =
+      if some_cond
+        calc_something
+      else
+        calc_something_else
+      end
     ```

 * Align function parameters either all on the same line or one per line.